Ulta Beauty Inc (ULTA)'s Winning Formula: Financial Metrics and

 - Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a particularly high profitability and growth rank, and a slightly lower momentum rank, GuruFocus assigned Ulta Beauty Inc the GF Score of 96 out of 100, which signals the highest outperformance potential.
+With a high profitability rank and an exceptional growth rank, Ulta Beauty Inc's slightly lower financial strength rank does little to overshadow its overall impressive profile.
+GuruFocus assigned Ulta Beauty Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.

 Understanding Ulta Beauty Inc's Business

-Ulta Beauty Inc, with a market cap of $20.77 billion and sales of $10.73 billion, is the largest specialized beauty retailer in the U.S. The company, founded in 1990 and based in Bolingbrook, Illinois, operates 1,355 stores and has a partnership with Target.
-Ulta Beauty offers a diverse range of products including makeup, fragrances, skin care, and hair care, as well as private-label products from over 500 vendors.
-Additionally, it provides salon services in all stores.
-Most Ulta stores are approximately 10,000 square feet and are located in suburban strip centers.
-With an operating margin of 15.31%, Ulta Beauty Inc is a leading player in the beauty retail industry.
+Ulta Beauty Inc, with a market cap of $23.16 billion and sales of $10.73 billion, is the largest specialized beauty retailer in the U.S. The company, founded in 1990 and based in Bolingbrook, Illinois, operates 1,355 stores and has a partnership with Target.
+Ulta Beauty's diverse product range includes makeup, which accounts for 42% of 2022 sales, fragrances, skin care, and hair care products, with the latter making up 21% of sales.
+The firm also offers private-label products and merchandise from over 500 vendors, alongside salon services such as hair, makeup, skin, and brow services in all stores.
+Most Ulta stores are approximately 10,000 square feet and are located in suburban strip centers, reflecting the company's strategic positioning.

 Profitability Rank Breakdown

-The Profitability Rank shows Ulta Beauty Inc's impressive standing among its peers in generating profit.
-The company's Operating Margin has increased over the past five years, with a current margin of 16.05%.
-Furthermore, Ulta Beauty Inc's Gross Margin has also seen a consistent rise, currently at 39.62%.
-The Piotroski F-Score confirms Ulta Beauty Inc's solid financial situation, and its strong Predictability Rank of 4.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.
+The Profitability Rank reflects Ulta Beauty Inc's impressive ability to generate profit compared to its peers.
+The company's Operating Margin has increased over the past five years, with a notable rise from 13.01% in 2019 to 16.16% in 2023.
+Additionally, Ulta Beauty Inc's Gross Margin has consistently risen over the same period, from 35.87% in 2019 to 39.62% in 2023, highlighting the company's efficiency in converting revenue into profit.
+The Piotroski F-Score further confirms Ulta Beauty Inc's solid financial health, while its Predictability Rank of 4.0 stars out of five underscores its consistent operational performance, instilling confidence in investors.

 Growth Rank Breakdown

-Ranked highly in Growth, Ulta Beauty Inc demonstrates a strong commitment to expanding its business.
-The company's 3-Year Revenue Growth Rate is 15.7%, which outperforms better than 77.03% of companies in the Retail - Cyclical industry.
-Moreover, Ulta Beauty Inc has seen a robust increase in its EBITDA over the past few years, with a three-year growth rate of 20.8, highlighting the company's continued capability to drive growth.
+Ulta Beauty Inc's high Growth Rank underscores its commitment to business expansion.
+The company's 3-Year Revenue Growth Rate of 15.7% outperforms 77.13% of companies in the Retail - Cyclical industry.
+Furthermore, Ulta Beauty Inc's EBITDA has seen a significant increase, with a three-year growth rate of 20.4 and a five-year rate of 13.5, emphasizing the company's sustained growth capabilities.

 Next Steps

 Considering Ulta Beauty Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-Investors looking for similar opportunities can explore more companies with strong GF Scores using the GF Score Screen.
-With its solid financial foundation and impressive growth trajectory, Ulta Beauty Inc stands as a compelling choice for value investors seeking market outperformance.
+Investors seeking to capitalize on such robust financial health and market leadership can explore more companies with strong GF Scores using the GF Score Screen.
+With a comprehensive approach to evaluating stock performance, Ulta Beauty Inc stands out as a compelling investment opportunity for those looking to enhance their portfolio with a proven market contender.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.